josmar-crwdstffng/angular/aio/content/guide/change-detection-skipping-subtrees.md

 ## Edge cases

 * **Modifying input properties in TypeScript code**.
 When you use an API like `@ViewChild` or `@ContentChild` to get a reference to a component in TypeScript and manually modify an `@Input` property, Angular will not automatically run change detection for OnPush components.
 If you need Angular to run change detection, you can inject `ChangeDetectorRef` in your component and call `changeDetectorRef.markForCheck()` to tell Angular to schedule a change detection.
 * **Modifying object references**.
 In case an input receives a mutable object as value and you modify the object but preserve the reference, Angular will not invoke change detection.
-That’s the expected behavior because the previous and the current value of the input point to the same reference.
+That's the expected behavior because the previous and the current value of the input point to the same reference.

 @reviewed 2022-05-04